Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 What's in the Pre Production Checklist?

-The Pre Production Checklist
+The Movie Production Checklist You Can’t Miss

 A lot of the items on this list can and should overlap.

 Different producers may order things differently, but these 15 basic categories cover everything you need to do before the cameras roll.
+This checklist is designed to save you valuable time and ensure that no critical steps are overlooked, reducing stress and preventing costly mistakes during production.

 We'll quickly dive into each section later and go into why this order works so well.
 But first here we go.